-When the certified product is modified, a new certificate is required.
+When the certified product is modified, a new certificate is required, and so a new Certification ID will be assigned to the evaluation.
 If the same evaluator has performed an earlier evaluation of the same product or can determine the limited impact of changes in the product or underlying hardware/platform compared to a previously certified product, then the evaluator may internally re-use prior analyses and test results.
 This new certificate is valid for the original (full) certificate validity period.